Nasko-Kurtakov/PersonalSchoolCard/README.md

 placed on 10th place at the Bulgarian national information thechnology olympics.

 Be happy to use it for any purposes you desire. :)
-Ongoing Project for making personal card for every student.